Lufedi/ECI-aygo-lab3/README.md

 #### The stack

-First execute `npm run synth && nom rn deploy` in the  `feedsstack` project.
+First execute `npm run synth && npm run deploy` in the  `feedsstack` project.
 This will create the resources required to this laboratory (Cognito, user pools, roles etc).
 Remember that CDk will take your credentials and configuration from `~/.aws/aws_credentials`

 #### The frontend